 Alun joined the financial services sector in 1991.
-He has been a director of NZBritannia group companies since they were incorporated and has been central in the growth of the companies to a level where they now administer funds in excess of \$700,000,000, representing the investments of some 5,000 members as at the date of this document.
+He has been a director of the NZBritannia group companies since they were incorporated and has been central in the growth of the companies to a level where they now administer funds in excess of \$625,000,000, representing the retirement savings of some 5,000 members as at the date of this document.

-Alun is a Financial Adviser and a member of Financial Advice New Zealand.
+Alun is a Financial Adviser and has significant expertise on matters pertaining to pension transfers and HMRC pension transfer regulations.
+Alun is a member of Financial Advice New Zealand.

-Gavin Dixon - MA (Cambridge), FCA (England & Wales), MInstD, BFP
+Gavin Dixon - MA (Cambridge), FCA (England & Wales), MInstD, CFD